titobsala/Raska/README.md

 - [ ] UI/UX mockups #design #frontend (Priority: High)
   Notes: User interface design and prototyping

+IMPORTANT: When generating Notes sections, use plain text descriptions instead of bullet points or numbered lists to prevent parsing issues.
+Use comma-separated items or flowing text instead.

 Please format it as a markdown file that I can use with 'rask init roadmap.md'
 ```